-Most genital injuries occur in men and include injury to the testes, scrotum, and penis.
+Most genital injuries occur in men and may involve injury to the testes, scrotum, and penis.
+Genital injuries occur most commonly on the battlefield because of the ground explosives used there.
 Genital mutilation by removing the clitoris in females, which is done in some cultures, is a form of genital trauma and child abuse.

 Several types of injuries can affect the penis.
 The penis can be partially or fully severed.
 Reattachment of a severed penis is sometimes possible, but the extent of recovery of sensation and function varies.
 Constricting penile rings, applied to enhance erections, can possibly strangle the penis and cause permanent damage.
 Removing the ring is usually all that is necessary.
 Penetrating injuries, including animal and human bites and gunshot wounds, are less common and may also involve the urethra.
 Surgery may be required to treat injuries of the penis and injuries of the urethra.

 Excessive bending can fracture an erect penis.
 Such bending may occur during vigorous sexual intercourse if the penis is stubbed against the partner’s pelvic bone.
+Fracture of the penis may also involve a urethral injury.
 The “fracture” is actually a tear in the covering (tunica albuginea) of one of the two tube-like structures in the penis (corpus cavernosum) that hold the additional blood flow that maintains erection.

 The man has immediate pain, swelling, and discoloration, and the penis appears deformed.
 Prompt surgery is usually necessary to repair such fractures to prevent abnormal curvature of the penis or permanent erectile dysfunction.